akkikiki/papers/papersIRead2016.md

 1. [Learning the Curriculum with Bayesian Optimization for Task-Specific Word Representation Learning](http://aclweb.org/anthology/P/P16/P16-1013.pdf)
  * curriculum learning
  * How do you define a “complexity” of training data?
-     * length of training sentences (Spitkovsky et al., 2010)
+     * length of training sentences for grammar induction ([Spitkovsky et al., NAACL 2010](http://www.aclweb.org/anthology/N/N10/N10-1116.pdf))
      * frequency of a word (Bengio et al., 2009)
  * "we search for an optimal curriculum using Bayesian optimization"
  * Bayesian optimization: